Gabriel-Aguiar-Reis/luxis/README.md

 ---

-## 🙏 Agradecimentos
+## 🙏 Acknowledgments

-Luxis foi construído utilizando tecnologias open-source incríveis.
-Agradecimentos especiais às comunidades de:
+Luxis was built using incredible open-source technologies.
+Special thanks to the communities of:

 - [NestJS](https://nestjs.com/)
 - [Next.js](https://nextjs.org/)